HaykDanghyan/machine-learning-algorithms/README.md

 # Machine Learning Algorithms

-This repository contains a collection of Machine Learning algorithms implemented in Python programming languages.
+This repository contains a collection of Machine Learning algorithms implemented in Python programming language.
 Each algorithm is organized in its own directory, providing detailed explanations and code examples.

 ## Algorithms implemented
   * **k-Nearest Neighbors**